dmelo/g2m2-pages/blog/15/solving-you-have-no-authority-to-access-this-router-on-tp-link-router.md

 Tags: linux
 */

+# Solving "You have no authority to access this router" on TP-Link router

 Today I have stumbled upon a a funny problem.
 I'm working on an equipment that is a couple of hundred miles away.
 It sits under a TP-Link router, model